Select the workspace where your server will belong in Moss and click New server as in the following screenshot.

 sudo) later on.
 But you can do this at any other time.

 Provide a name for your server to identify it in Moss.
 Such name will also become the hostname of the server.
+Optionally, you may check the Enable swap memory box and provide the amount of swap memory (MB) you want Moss to set up on your server.

 Click Create and finalize the last step: Authorize Moss to connect to your server.
 For this you must log into it as